flupe/knitter/README.md

 May be rewritten soonish in a serious language once I have a good idea of what I'm trying to achieve.

+> [!NOTE]
-Fair bit of warning: I am a hobbyist that doesn't even own a knitting machine (yet), and has a very shallow understanding of knitting techniques.
+> I am a hobbyist that doesn't even own a knitting machine
+> (yet), and has a very shallow understanding of knitting techniques.
-This tool is obviously inspired by a very diverse lineage of existing tools for hobbyist and professionals.
+> This tool is obviously inspired by a very diverse lineage of existing tools for
+> hobbyist and professionals.
-It is being developed in public and I'm open for contributions, but if you are looking for a reliable and feature-complete tool, that's not it.
+> It is being developed in public and I'm open for contributions,
+> but if you are looking for a reliable and feature-complete tool, that's not it.
-Your best bet is any of the tools in the *references* section of this document.
+> Your best bet is any of the tools in the *references* section of this document.

 ## References